 - Quality controlled mouse necropsies and tissue preparation

 - Digital slide scanner capable of producing high quality images

 - High resolution light microscopy with electronic image capture

 - Specialised staining

 Staff providing this service have extensive histology, diagnostic and electronic imaging experience.
 Consultant Medical and Veterinary Pathologists are available to provide expert advice.

-The Histopathology and Digital Slide Service is based at the Department of Anatomy and Neuroscience at the University of Melbourne and is supported by the Federal Government through the National Collaborative Research Infrastructure Strategy (NCRIS) initiative and by the University of Melbourne.
+The Histopathology and Digital Slide Service is based at the Department of Anatomy and Physiology at the University of Melbourne and is supported by the Federal Government through the National Collaborative Research Infrastructure Strategy (NCRIS) initiative and by the University of Melbourne.